 Who's Who Among Students in American Universities and Colleges: Each year a number of students in the sophomore, junior and senior classes and students in the graduate program are elected to be listed in the publication of Who's Who Among Students in American Universities and Colleges.
-This is an honor accorded to students in good scholastic standing who have contributed particularly to the College's cocurricular life.
-The selection committee is chaired by the associate director of residence life.
+This is an honor accorded to students in good scholastic standing who have contributed particularly to the College's co-curricular life.